-The content of 547 and 548 is that of Math 550.
 The students will be principally mathematical and physical science majors and engineers.

 Avner Friedman Watson Fulks Anthony Labarre

 547, 548, 549 is a sequence designed to develop analytic intuition and proof skills.
 Student participation is emphasized.
 Real numbers, sequences, series continuous functions.